trinker/termco/README.md

     ## Adjusted: 82.9

-These examples give guadance on how to use the tools in the **termco** package to build a expert rules, regular expression text classification model.
+These examples give guadance on how to use the tools in the **termco** package to build an expert rules, regular expression text classification model.